delaneyj/datastar/backends/go/site/static/md/guide/howl.md

 ## Hypermedia on whatever you Like (HOWL)

 [Carson Gross](https://hypermedia.systems/) coined the term [HOWL stack](https://htmx.org/essays/hypermedia-on-whatever-youd-like/) which is really just getting back to the roots of the web.
-People make fun of HTML not being a real language but its a wonderful way of exchanging interconnect assets.
+People make fun of HTML not being a real language, but it’s a wonderful way of exchanging interconnect assets.
 The HOWL stack is about leveraging the web's capabilities and with just a thin set of shims make it as powerful as any SPA framework.
 This is the basis of Datastar.